mattwarkentin/openmpp/README.md

 file in order for the `openmpp` package to authenticate and communicate with the API on behalf of the user.

+If you are working in an IDE (e.g., Positron, RStudio), you may consider using the following function `usethis::edit_r_environ()` to open your `.Renviron` file for editing.
+Note that you will need to restart your R session after editing the file for the effect to take place.

 For an API running locally, set the following environment variable in your `.Renviron` file:

     OPENMPP_LOCAL_URL=http://localhost:XXXX

 Where `XXXX` is the four digits corresponding to your specific local host address (typically 4040 is used).
-The local host address is shown when starting the OpenM++ web service in the terminal
+The local host address is printed to the console when starting the OpenM++ web service in the terminal.

 This package also provides the ability to remotely connect to OpenM++ using JWT tokens.
 For an API running remotely, set the following